MatthewCalligaro/MaxUndercut/README.md

 * `?`: prints the help dialog and creates InterpretingOutputHelp.csv.
 * `-o <filename>`: sets the default output filename.
 * `-v`: toggles the default verbose flag.
 When set to true, MaxUndercut will print more detailed information to the console while executing.
-* `-v <true or false>`: Sets the default verbose flag to either true or false.
+* `-v <true or false>`: sets the default verbose flag to either true or false.
 * `-r`: toggles the default raw output flag.
 When set to true, MaxUndercut will also save the raw output for each stock analyzed to a file named "{stock symbol}.csv" in your working directory.
-* `-r <true or false>`: Sets the raw output flag to either true or false.
+* `-r <true or false>`: sets the raw output flag to either true or false.
-* `h-s <fast or slow>`: Sets the default execution speed.
+* `h-s <fast or slow>`: sets the default execution speed.
 When set to "fast", MaxUndercut only uses data from the past 15 days, which allows for faster execution time but provides less reliable data.
-settings: Prints the current default settings.
+* `settings`: prints the current default settings.